 About the Program

 Candidates in APU’s special education credential programs develop advanced skills to serve students with special needs.
-The Moderate/Severe Disabilities Specialist Credential program provides an essential foundation of special education theory, methods, and practical teaching experiences.
+The Extensive Support Needs Education Specialist Credential program provides an essential foundation of special education theory, methods, and practical teaching experiences.
 Candidates explore relevant issues, including behavior support, inclusion strategies, and modified classroom instruction.